 Bike Park provides residents and tourists with an opportunity to escape the hustle and bustle of the city and engage in relaxing recreational activities.
 It features tracks for biking, walking, and jogging, and several shaded rest areas.
 Along with cycling, there are other outdoor sports activities such as swimming, volleyball and football.
-There are great options for food as well around this area.
+There are great options for food as well around this area of Abu Dhabi.

 The inner trail is designed for beginners.
 Built from asphalt and designed in a loop featuring road markings, the trail is perfect for parents or guardians looking to safely introduce children to cycling.

 The intermediate trail offers cyclists a range of sights and experiences to enjoy.
 Though also built using asphalt, it is larger than the inner trail.
 The outer dirt trail is designed for experienced off-road cyclists and features a number of tunnels and rest areas.